 - After you apply, you will receive a letter and questionnaire, with instructions on how to request a program interview.
 Admission is on a first come first served basis for qualified applicants, so it is important that you return your questionnaire promptly as per the instructions.

-- Students enrolled in a Centennial College Modified Apprenticeship Program (MAP) are registered with the Apprenticeship Branch of the Ministry of Training, Colleges and Universities.
+- Students enrolled in a Centennial College Modified Apprenticeship Program (MAP) are registered with the apprenticeship branch of the Ministry of Labour, Training and Skills Development.

 1. Apply Online

 If you are applying through the Second Career Strategy, please apply at the Employment Training Centre for Second Career (Progress Campus).
 Second Career Strategy is a funding initiative for those who have been laid-off and are in need of training.
 For more information go to Second Career Strategy.

 If you have previously attended a full time program at Centennial College, you may be eligible for a Program Transfer.
 Visit Enrolment Services at any Campus for information.

 All other applicants must apply online at ontariocolleges.ca.
 A non-refundable application fee of $95 must accompany applications.
 The fee is payable online, by telephone, online banking, by mail, or in person to Ontariocolleges.ca.
 For more information go to ontariocolleges.ca - Application Fees.

 Current Ontario high school students and graduates from Ontario high schools: Notify your guidance counsellor that you have applied to college and your school will forward transcripts to Centennial College via Ontariocolleges.ca.